ymdarake/website/content/about.md

 I'm interested in farming, and have done 'tiny' farming in my backyard.

-These days, T've been wanting to try bush craft and bumboo craft.
+These days, I've been wanting to try bush craft and bumboo craft.

 ### Where I am